kenatiod/MUT/Understanding Machine Understanding.md

-## Chapter F -- Implementing the MUT
+## Chapter F -- Implementing the MUTT

 ### F.1 -- Modular architecture and component skills

-The MUT will consist of a suite of specialized tests and challenge scenarios designed to comprehensively evaluate the diverse cognitive capabilities underlying genuine understanding.
+The MUTT will consist of a suite of specialized tests and challenge scenarios designed to comprehensively evaluate the diverse cognitive capabilities underlying genuine understanding.
 Drawing on insights from philosophy, cognitive science, and AI ethics covered in previous chapters, some key modules may include:

 #### F.1.i -- Language comprehension:

 Evaluating an AI system's language comprehension abilities is crucial for assessing whether it has achieved genuine understanding, rather than merely surface-level pattern matching.
 As discussed in Chapter D, many existing language model benchmarks focus narrowly on knowledge retrieval tasks like question answering.
-However, true comprehension requires more than just locating facts - it involves making pragmatic inferences, resolving ambiguities, grasping non-literal meanings, and flexibly applying knowledge to open-ended prompts.To probe these deeper linguistic competencies, the MUT will include a diverse battery of language comprehension tasks and challenge sets that go beyond simplistic factoid question answering.
+However, true comprehension requires more than just locating facts - it involves making pragmatic inferences, resolving ambiguities, grasping non-literal meanings, and flexibly applying knowledge to open-ended prompts.To probe these deeper linguistic competencies, the MUTT will include a diverse battery of language comprehension tasks and challenge sets that go beyond simplistic factoid question answering.
 Some key evaluations in this area include:

 1. Pragmatic Inference
     Test the AI's ability to make pragmatic inferences that require grasping the implied meanings and intentions behind statements, not just the literal semantics.
 Example: